csci338/fall2023/pages/_assignments/lab02.md

 When you're done, ask Semmy or Sarah to incorporate your changes to main.

 ## What to Turn In
-Make sure that the following are completed before Sunday at midnight:
+Make sure that the following are completed before Wednesday (9/6) at midnight:

 {:.checkbox-list}
 * You have successfully committed and pushed your **username** directory and `README.md` file to the `class-exercises-fall2023` repo (<a href="https://github.com/csci338/class-exercises-fall2023" target="_blank">https://github.com/csci338/class-exercises-fall2023</a>).